elixir-explorer/explorer/README.md

 # Explorer

+> :warning: Explorer is still very much a work in progress.
+It is incomplete and poorly documented.
+Use
+> at your own risk.

 Explorer is a dataframe library for Elixir.
 First and foremost, Explorer is an API for data manipulation.
 Its high-level features are: